Aetopia/ZetaConfig/README.md

 But technically ZetaConfig is just a frontend for configuring specific settings within these 2 open source projects:
 1. [Special K](https://wiki.special-k.info) | [GitHub](https://github.com/SpecialKO/SpecialK)

-   > A game tweaking tool which offers a framelimiter, NVIDIA Reflex support in compatible DX11/12 game, window/volume management and much more.
-Make sure to check out the Special K wiki for a full list of features.
+   > An extensive game modifying framework allowing for various forms of in-depth tweaking of a game.
+The focus is primarily on the graphics pipeline but the tool also includes features such as input device blocking/configuring, window and volume management, enhancements for some of the in-game functionality of Steam, and more.

 2. [Resolution Enforcer](https://github.com/Aetopia/ResEnforce)
-    > This program fundamentally allows you to force an application to run at a specific resolution of your choice.
+    > A program that fundamentally allows you to force an application to run at a specific resolution of your choice.
     Example: Switch to `1280x720` whenever you use `cmd.exe` and swap back to your screen native resolution when its closed or minimized.

 ZetaConfig utilizes the following features from the specified projects: